Career Counseling

 The constant comparison to others’ achievements and the fear of disappointing those around you can lead to anxiety, self-doubt, and a lack of motivation.
 This internal conflict makes it challenging to identify and follow a career path that aligns with your values and passions, leaving you feeling lost and uncertain about your future.

-You might have become disconnected from your professional goals and fear a loss of identity without the security of your current job.
-You may not know where to begin with changing your career because you have spent so much time in a role that no longer serves you.
+You might have become disconnected from your professional goals and fear losing the security of your current role.
+You may not know where to begin because your experience has been meaningful, even if your next step is starting to look different.

 If this is you: you need a space where you can explore your career aspirations with clarity and confidence, and start creating a path that is both fulfilling and aligned with your values.